Books Set in the U.S. Territories

 According to the 2020 census, American Samoa has a population of around 50,000 people (a decrease of 10.5% from 2010).
 Individuals born in American Samoa are United States nationals, rather than citizens.
 However, as nationals, they have the option to apply for citizenship if they choose.
 American Samoan residents can’t vote in federal elections, but they do elect a nonvoting delegate to the US House of Representatives.

-Books About Guam & the Northern Mariana Islands
+Books About Guam and the Northern Mariana Islands

 Located in the western Pacific, the Mariana Archipelago includes 15 islands.
 The 14 northern islands are known today collectively as the Northern Mariana Islands, the largest of which are Saipan, Guguan, Rota, and Tinian.
 The southernmost island in the Mariana Archipelago is Guam.

 In 1914, Japan took possession of the Northern Marianas.
 Three decades later, these islands were the sites of significant WWII battles between the US and the Japanese.
-In August of 1945, Japan surrendered, and the US military took control of the islands.
-And in 1975, the Northern Marianas became a US territory.
+In August 1945, Japan surrendered, and the US military took control of the islands.
+In 1975, the Northern Marianas became a US territory.

 The Northern Mariana Islands are a commonwealth of the United States, and Guam is an incorporated territory.
 People born in both the Northern Mariana Islands (CNMI) and Guam are US citizens.
 According to the 2020 Census, about 150,000 people live in Guam, and fewer than 50,000 people reside in CNMI.

-Although Guam came under the control of the US half a century before CNMI, they share the indigenous Chamorro culture.
-The cultures of both have also been strongly influenced by American customs over the years.
-Nonetheless, their political separation has had different impacts on the islands and their cutlures.
-Further, Guam and CNMI's economies are heavily tied to tourism, placing the two in direct competition with one another.
+Although Guam came under the US control half a century before CNMI, they share the Indigenous Chamorro culture.
+American customs have strongly influenced both cultures over the years.
+Nonetheless, their political separation has had different impacts on the islands and their cultures.
+Further, Guam and CNMI’s economies are heavily tied to tourism, placing the two in direct competition with one another.

 We hope you enjoyed this book list and found several books to add to your TBR (to be read list).
 If you’re choosing a book for our reading challenge, you are also welcome to read any other book that meets the challenge prompt.